linode/apl-docs/docs/apps/overview.md

 sidebar_label: Apps Overview
 ---

-## Application Platform for Linode Kubernetes Engine (LKE) integrated Applications
+## App Platform for Linode Kubernetes Engine (LKE) integrated Applications

 Enable all the Kubernetes Applications you need with just one click!

 ![integrated-apps](../img/integrated-apps.png)